Our Work

 For example, New Zealand Rotarians helped Cantabrians after the Christchurch earthquake - a New Zealand emergency that we supported due to its severity and scale.
 We've assisted Pacific nations affected by natural disasters and with many other projects such as fitting solar panels to 5 schools in Fiji and renovating and equipping a library in Samoa.
 Further afield, we've supported income generating initiatives, built schools and funded education programmes in Tanzania and Uganda.
 In Nepal we've helped remote villages improve water quality, sanitation, horticulture, farming and education.

 Rotarians Against Malaria (RAM) through Rotary Australia World Community Service (RAWCS) are actively engaged in the goal to eradicate malaria in Papua New Guinea, Solomon Islands and Vanuatu.
 RAM was initially a project between Port Vila Rotary Club partnering with RNZWCS and New Zealand Rotary Clubs begun in 1990.
-Much of the following video is still relevant 30 years on.
+Much of the this video is still relevant 35 years on.
 Malaria continues to affect many communities in the wider Pacific.
-To assist, please donate using one of the options on our home or donation page entering Activity No. 018 in the reference field.
+To support, please donate using one of the options on our home or donation page entering Activity No. 018 in the reference field.

 Contact Us